- Created: Thursday, 18 June 2015 20:56

 - Written by colin newell

-In an era of plastic and cheaply made products, it is a nice change to wrap your hands (and this case arms) around something very solidly made - and very heavy.
+In an era of plastic and cheaply made products, it is a nice change to wrap your hands (and in this case your arms) around something very solidly made - and very heavy.

 The folks at Quality Coffee Systems in Vancouver were good enough to loan me a sample unit for a few weeks - they are the same people that loaned me the amazng Olympic Lever machine.
 It is an awesome opportunity to be in a position to borrow virtually any machine made - at any time - and I never forget that this is a privilege that is earned - and I need to keep that privilege earned by releasing good content from time to time on this website!
 So, on with the report.